Uru 's Guild of Cartographers

 Contact Guild Master Nalates concerning this web site

-From 2003 on, access to the cavern was and is by permission of the Lords of the Cyan Worlds.
-In 2003-2004 Cyan Worlds worked with Ubisoft to provide access to the cavern.
-When Ubisoft decided that they could no longer afford to supply the means for explorers to reach the Cavern is was sealed and the beginning of a legend about a Game that Would Not Die began.
-Periods of exploration and access as well as times when the Cavern was sealed and inaccessible followed; Until Uru, D'mala, Myst Online: Uru Live and now Myst Online: Restoration Experiment.
+In 2003-2004 Cyan Worlds worked with Ubisoft to provide access to the Cavern.
+When Ubisoft decided that they could no longer afford to develop and run the game it is was closed and the beginning of a legend about a Game that Would Not Die started.
+Periods of exploration and access as well as times when the Cavern was inaccessible followed; Until Uru, D'mala, Myst Online: Uru Live (MO:UL), Myst Online: Restoration Experiment (MO:RE) and now Myst Online: Open Source (MO:OS) and now (12/09) often called Myst Online: Open Uru (MOOU or just OU) are all incarnations of the game.

 While I and many others were incredibly disappointed at Uru Live's closing, I do not subscribe to rumors of UBI's or Cyan's incompetence, malevolence or disregard for explorers.
 As best I can tell this simply was a matter of a plan not working, bad timing and creative people failing to get it right on a first try, which is normal for human endeavor.
 So, a time came for the early explorers to give up their anguish and hope of the Cavern ever reopening.
 To quote CyanBill regarding the possibility of saving the online game, "Repeat after me: There is no hope.
 There is no hope.
 There is no hope."